- $8.5 Billion Recovered

 Alaska has one of the lowest rates of asbestos-related deaths in the U.S. Still, people may face exposure at work or through the environment.
 An experienced mesothelioma attorney can guide you through the process of seeking compensation for asbestos-related diseases like mesothelioma in Alaska.

-If you have mesothelioma or another asbestos-related illness, an Alaska mesothelioma attorney can assess if you’re eligible and file a personal injury lawsuit or asbestos trust fund claim for you.
+If you have an asbestos-related illness, an Alaska mesothelioma attorney can assess if you’re eligible and file a personal injury lawsuit or asbestos trust fund claim for you.
 Families who have lost a loved one to mesothelioma may be able to file a wrongful death claim.
-Your Alaska mesothelioma lawyer can guide you and your family and manage the legal process for you.
+The goal is to help you pursue compensation efficiently, while managing the process on your behalf.

-Top Alaska mesothelioma lawyers can also help clients determine if a bankrupt company with responsibility for your exposure has set up an asbestos trust fund.
+Mesothelioma lawyers can also help clients determine if a bankrupt company with responsibility for your exposure has set up an asbestos trust fund.
 An experienced Alaska asbestos attorney will review your work history and medical records to help you file according to each trust’s specific requirements if you’re eligible.

-Alaskans have faced asbestos exposure through various sources, particularly because of its widespread use in industries across the state.
-Processed asbestos was commonly used in commercial products like insulation, pipe and furnace wraps, roof shingles, floor tiles and textured paints.
+Get Legal HelpAlaskans have faced asbestos exposure through various sources, particularly because of its widespread use in industries across the state.
+Processed asbestos was commonly used in commercial products such as insulation, pipe and furnace wraps, roof shingles, floor tiles and textured paints.

-Alaska Sites Known for Asbestos Exposure
+Sites in Alaska Known for Asbestos Exposure

-Many Alaskans have faced occupational asbestos exposure in key industries such as oil, gas, mining, shipbuilding, construction and the military.
+Many Alaskans have faced occupational asbestos exposure in industries such as oil, gas, mining, shipbuilding, construction and the military.
 Asbestos was commonly used in equipment, insulation and building materials, putting workers and often their families at risk.

 Higher-Risk Jobs in Alaska